DanielIRoberts/GradientDescent/README.md

 Gradientdescent.py
-	-Reading dataset source form URL and preprocessing the data -Randomlization of the weigh, generated through a normal distribution at the beginning
+	-Reading dataset source form URL and preprocessing the data -Randomlization of the weight, generated through a normal distribution at the beginning
 	- Calculating the Error, Mean Square Error (MSE), and derivative of MSE
 	- Updating the weight using Adaptive Gradient Descent formula until max iterations are reached or a minimum change is met